www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

   The first one get additional drawn edges at the bottom left and top right.
   The second one get additional drawn edges at the top left and bottom right.
 # Completed Tasks
+* [x] Make website more presentable.
+  * [x] Check and fix links of both main READMEs.
+  * [o] The download of the program does not work on the static site. -> In the future, there will be no application.
+See [weekly maintenance task](../maintenance/weekly-t32-process-project-status-weekly.md).
+    * [o] The problem is, that the static version does not read `target/classes/[artifact id].[group id].resources` for a subproject's file system.
+      Extend the developer interface accordingly.
+  * [x] The downloadable Linux program does not run.
+  * [x] Remove the downloadable Windows program, as it is not tested regularly.
+    Maybe just deactivate the link and add an appropriate note.
+  * [x] Better style news and notifications.
+  * [o] Fix news and notifications links, as some link text do not correspond to the linked content.
+    -> This error could not be recreated on the local machine, the live server or the static server.
 * [x] Fix title of README on server: https://live.splitcells.net/net/splitcells/network/hub/README.html
 * [x] Use darker red with a serif font for error messages.
 See error for missing Javascript.
 * [x] Check static website with an analyzer: https://pagelocity.com/analyzer?url=https%3A%2F%2Fsplitcells.net%2Fnet%2Fsplitcells%2Fwebsite%2Fserver%2Ffront-menu.html